ubccr/xdmod/docs/upgrade.md

 # !!!
 XDMoD 11.0 Upgrade Process Changes !!!

-XDMoD 11.0 no longer supports the obsolete Centos 7 O/S. XDMoD 11.0 is supported on Rocky 8 with the PHP version 7.4 that [is supported until May 2029](https://access.redhat.com/support/policy/updates/rhel-app-streams-life-cycle#rhel8_full_life_application_streams).
+XDMoD 11.0 no longer supports the obsolete Centos 7 OS.
+XDMoD 11.0 is supported on Rocky 8 with the PHP version 7.4 that [is supported until May 2029](https://access.redhat.com/support/policy/updates/rhel-app-streams-life-cycle#rhel8_full_life_application_streams).

 We support the following upgrade paths: